• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the World War II mortally wounded during Warsaw siege by the Germans and Warsaw–Ochota bombardment on 24.09.1939.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II mortally wounded during Warsaw siege and Warsaw Ochota district's bombardment by the Germans on 24.09.1939.

 cause of death